thisisrayner/project-zhenghe/README.md

     Download results via the "📥 Download Results as Excel" button.

-Note: LLM-enhanced query generation and individual item summarization are automatic features that run if a valid LLM API key is provided in the secrets.toml file.
+Note: LLM-enhanced query generation and individual item summarization/extraction are automatic features that run if a valid LLM API key is provided in the secrets.toml file.
 They are not separate toggles in the UI.
 Important Note for Contributing Agents

 When modifying the codebase (app.py, modules/*.py):